 Here, $\mu_{\mathrm{PPT}}^{\tilde{B}\tilde{C}}$ is an arbitrary PPT state shared by Bob and Charlie, and $\Lambda_{\mathrm{LOCC}}$ is an LOCC protocol between them, see Fig.~\ref{fig:setup}.

-We also introduce PPT distillable entanglement $D_{\mathrm{PPT}}$ as the number of singlets which can be asymptotically obtained from a state via PPT assisted LOCC.
-This quantity is in full analogy to the standard distillable entanglement \cite{Bennett1996a} that quantifies the number of singlets which can be distilled via LOCC only.
+We also introduce PPT distillable entanglement $D_{\mathrm{PPT}}$ as the singlet rate which can be asymptotically obtained from a state via PPT assisted LOCC.
+This quantity is in full analogy to the standard distillable entanglement \citep{Bennett1996a} that quantifies the singlet rate which can be obtained via LOCC only.
 We will denote the latter by $D_{\mathrm{LOCC}}$.

 If we further introduce the PPT and LOCC entanglement cost $C_{\mathrm{PPT}}$ and $C_{\mathrm{LOCC}}$ as the entanglement cost for creating a state via the corresponding set of operations, we immediately obtain the following inequality: